Update on 2026-03-26

 sudo apt-mark hold cups

-Connecting the AirPrint enabled HP 1320 to Microsoft Windows is straight forward.
+Connecting the HP_1320_Series driverless printer to Microsoft Windows is straight forward since it is Mopria-certified:

 Settings -> Bluetooth & devices -> Printers & Scanners -> Add Device